-Why should India apologise for hate speeches of BJP bigots? asks Telangana minister KT Rama Rao
+‘Why should India apologise for hate speeches of BJP bigots?’ asks Telangana minister KT Rama Rao

 “Fringe is mainstream,” he said.
 “Backed by none less than Amit Shah.
 Is this why cops still haven’t arrested anyone?
 Suspension is a sham.”

 Trinamool Congress leader Yashwant Sinha said that the fringe elements are now in the Centre.
 He was referring to India’s response to Qatar’s demand of an apology.
-India had said that the controversial remarks were views of “fringe elements” and did not reflect views of the Union government.
+India had said that the controversial remarks were views of “fringe elements” and did not reflect the views of the Union government.

 Shiv Sena MP Priyanka Chaturvedi alleged that remarks by the BJP spokespersons have put thousands of Indian working in Arab countries at risk.